GoogleChrome/web.dev/src/site/content/en/blog/pwa-url-handler/index.md

 If the necessary association validation cannot be completed successfully during PWA installation for any reason, the browser will not register the app as an active URL handler for the affected URLs.
 URL handlers, if improperly implemented, can be used to hijack traffic for websites.
-This is why the app association mechanism is an important part of the proposed scheme.
+This is why the app association mechanism is an important part of the scheme.

 Platform-specific applications can already use operating system APIs to enumerate installed applications on the user's system.
 For example, applications on Windows can use the